Correlo/Orbits/README.txt

 The other codes allows to create the figures and perform some calculations.

-Code developed by Martín Manuel Gómez Míguez
+Code developed by Martín Manuel Gómez Míguez @Correlo alu0100990393@ull.edu.es